 What is the Marriage Interview?

-> Everyone has heard the horror stories of spouses being split up and interrogated about what they ate for breakfast.
+Everyone has heard the horror stories of spouses being split up and interrogated, that’s not what most interviews look like.
 That type of interview, called a “stokes interview” does happen, but it is rare.

-> In most cases, a married couple will be interviewed by a USCIS officer who will decide whether the marriage seems legitimate.
+In most cases, a married couple will be interviewed together by a USCIS officer who will decide whether the marriage seems legitimate.
 This usually doesn’t look much like what you see in the movies.
 Although Hollywood has described this interview as highly confrontational (and often times comically so), in reality the interview is usually fairly simple.
-But it makes a huge difference if you’re prepared.
+And it can make a huge difference if you are prepared.

-> There are probably hundreds of “tips” to help prepare for these interviews, but a few really stand out:
+There are probably hundreds of “tips” to help prepare for these interviews, but a few really stand out:

 1. Start preparing for the interview before you ever file the petition